Our Risk Policy

 You should seek independent professional advice if you do not fully understand the risks of or services related to funding through the Grow For Me (the "Broker" or "GFM") platform (the "Platform"), which comprises Funding platforms (the "Funding Platform") that list approved crops on the platform (the "Crops") operated by Grow For Me Ltd in Accra, Ghana.
 Generally, fundings made through the Platform are made available to the Securities and Exchange Commission in Ghana.
 Although this information is provided over the Platform, you should also note that there is no strict statutory obligation for the Broker to provide you with information that one may reasonably require to make informed assessments of such offers.

 Most of the crops raising funds through, or listed on, the Platform are cultivated from start or have already begun cultivation.
-Funding a crop comes with several significant risks as there is no certainty whether a crop you funder will succeed to the point where your funding is returned, or you receive any return on your funding (the “ROS”).
+Funding a crop comes with several significant risks as there is no certainty whether a crop you fund will succeed to the point where your funding is returned, or you receive any return on your funding (the “ROS”).
 The reality is significant crop failure due to multiple reasons for different farms.
 Crops also face a range of weather risks.
 We take the best steps to mitigate them by obtaining crop insurance.
 Therefore, funding in these crops may involve some significant risks and challenges mainly due to both the low probability of such crops eventually succeeding and/or being able to return any value to sponsors, and the general low liquidity of the fundings in these crops.

-You should NOT funder crops offered on the Platform unless you fully understand the risks and potential consequences, including the potential of losing all of your principal funding, and you are prepared to take such risks and able to bear such consequences.
+You should NOT fund crops offered on the Platform unless you fully understand the risks and potential consequences, including the potential of losing all of your principal funding, and you are prepared to take such risks and able to bear such consequences.
 You should carefully consider whether funding a crop is suitable for you in light of your knowledge and experience in financial and Agricultural matters, funding objectives, financial means and the risks that you are prepared to take and the losses you are able to absorb.
-You should also only funder crop types as a part of a well-diversified portfolio and ensure that your funded capital is spread across a number of crops, and with input from your financial advisor(s) if you so require it.
+You should also only fund crop types as a part of a well-diversified portfolio and ensure that your funded capital is spread across a number of crops, and with input from your financial advisor(s) if you so require it.

 We have listed below some of the risks that you should consider and be aware of before making any funding through the Platform.
 However, this list is not intended to be an exhaustive or comprehensive description of all relevant risks.
 You should regularly review information on the crop, the funding made and the market developments that are available on our Platform and other public sites, and, as required, seek professional advice, to ensure that any fundings made and held through the Platform remain suitable for you in your particular circumstances.